openeemeter/caltrack/analysis/monthly/README.md

 1. Fit combined `HDD` + `CDD` model.
 2. If parameter estimates for combined model all meet minimum stignificance criteria (`p < 0.1` for both parameters) then the combined model is used.
-3. If one or more of the parameters do not meet the significance criteria, perform an F-test between the combined and the HDD model to ensure multicolinearity isn't causing individual insignificance by joint significance.
+3. If either the heating coefficient in the HO model or the cooling coefficient in the CO model has a p-value of less than 10%, retain the term (heating or cooling) with the lower p-value.
-4. If it fails the F-test, then default to the single parameter model where the parameter estimate meets the significance test.
+4. If neither the heating nor the cooling coefficient has a p-value of less than 10% in the respective model, drop both terms and use mean consumption.
-5. If neither the HDD nor the CDD parameters meet the significance test, but the intercept does, use only the intercept (weather independent usage mean for the time period) as the site-level model.
+5. If neither the HDD nor the CDD parameters meet the significance test, but the intercept does, use only the intercept (weather independent use per day mean for the time period) as the site-level model.

 ### Second Stage Estimated Quantities
 During the second stage, three savings quantities will be estimated for each site.